-Dr. Jimenez- Hami has been recognized often in the community for her contributions to the fields of Arts & Culture, Social Service, and Education.
-Most recently she was awarded the "2017 Women who Make a Difference in OC” Award (Also received in 2009).
-Some of her other awards and nominations include: (2013) OC Register Hero of the Year; (2008) Regional Center of OC Award Nominee for Professional Development, (2007) National Hispanic Business Women Association Award for Organizational Entrepreneurship; (2007) Faculty Award from Chapman University; (2006) Community Building Award by the City of Santa Ana; (2004) Human Relations Award from the Orange County Human Relations Commission for promoting equality, human rights and social justice; (2003) Community Building Award in the fields of Arts & Culture by the National Organization of MANA, and others.
+Dr. Ana Jimenez-Hami has been recognized continuously in the community for her contributions in the fields of Arts and Culture, Education and Social Services.
+Some of her awards include: a (2020) OC LULAC Award, (2017) Women who Make a Difference in OC Award; a (2013) OC Register Hero of the Year award; a (2012) OC Department of Education, Outstanding Contributions to Education Award; a (2007) National Hispanic Business Women Association Award for Organizational Entrepreneurship; a (2007) Faculty Award from Chapman University; a (2006) City of Santa Ana Community Building award; a (2006) Human Relations Award from the Orange County Human Relations Commission for promoting equality, human rights and social justice; a (2003) Arts & Culture Award by the National Organization of MANA, and others.

 OC Register: The Healing Arts

 It’s not so easy for Ana Jimenez-Hami, Ph.D., to talk about why she founded Orange County Children’s Therapeutic Arts Center (OCCTAC) 15 years ago.

 “I get very emotional,” she says as she wipes tears welling in her brown eyes with the palm of her hand.
 “I’ll tell you that later.”